josh26turner/UoB-Library-App/docs/portfolio/2 Requirements.md

 ## User Goal Flows

-The key user goals of our app are to be able to login and checkout books, below we have designed the user flow:
+The key user goals of our app are to be able to login, checkout books and cancel reservations.
+Below we have designed the user flow:

 ### Login